sniyaz/csci-110-su24/about.md

 Programming assignments (Labs and HWs) can be submitted up to three days late with a 10% penalty of the **original** point amount each day.
 For example, suppose you get 9/10 on a lab assignment but submit it two days late (usually this means on a Tuesday).
 Your final score on the lab in this case would be 7/10.
 This same rules apply to homeworks.
 No submissions more than three days late will be graded unless you have an exception from me.

 **Note:** I usually use the most-recent submission you make on GitHub Classroom when calculating grades.
 If you don't want me to do this (for example, if you accidentally resubmit late and don't want to take the penalty), just shoot me an email.

+**Golden Rule:** If weird stuff happens and you aren't sure what to do, send me an email.
+I understand that we are all human beings with a lot going on, and I don't want this class to make your life miserable.

 ## Class Forum: Canvas